 Presidio Graduate School strives to create an environment that endorses academic achievement and integrity.
-The School seeks a professional community that is respectful of the rights and welfare of students, faculty, staff, and guests of the School.
-The School's faculty and administrative staff are committed to act in accordance with the same professional and ethical standards as students to cocreate an environment that does not threaten the physical or mental health or safety of members of the Presidio community.
+PGS seeks a professional community that is respectful of the rights and welfare of students, faculty, staff, and guests of PGS.
+Presidio Graduate School's faculty and administrative staff are committed to act in accordance with the same professional and ethical standards as students to co-create an environment that does not threaten the physical or mental health or safety of members of the PGS community.

-Presidio reserves the right to take necessary action to protect the safety and well being of the School community and to protect its facilities and programs.
+PGS reserves the right to take necessary action to protect the safety and well being of PGS community and to protect its facilities and programs.
 All students, regardless of where they live, are members of the academic community with the same basic rights and responsibilities.
 All students are subject to the Professional Code of Conduct.
-The School may deal with violations whether they occur on or off campus.
+PGS may deal with violations whether they occur on or off campus.

 Students are expected to observe administrative deadlines listed in the Academic Calendar, including registration, add/drop dates and withdrawal and tuition payment deadlines.
 Students are responsible for ensuring that all financial aid information is complete and accurate.
-Failure to abide by any of the above constitutes grounds for probation or dismissal from Presidio.
+Failure to abide by any of the above constitutes grounds for probation or dismissal from PGS.

 In addition, students are expected to abide by all applicable laws including the laws of the State of California, and the United States of America.
 Students who violate the law may incur penalties prescribed by civil authorities.
-In such cases when the School's interests are involved, the authority of the School may be asserted.
-The President or designee will determine if the interests of the School are involved and if legal and/or disciplinary action is necessary.
+In such cases when PGS's interests are involved, the authority of PGS may be asserted.
+The President or designee will determine if the interests of PGS are involved and if legal and/or disciplinary action is necessary.

-Violation of a School regulation, which is a violation of civil law or criminal law, which affects the School, shall be procedurally handled as a School disciplinary situation regardless of whether there is a prosecution under law.
-Disciplinary action at the School will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced.
-Finally, the implementation of School disciplinary authority does not protect the student from, nor does the School necessarily consider it to be a substitution for civil process or criminal prosecution.
+Violation of a School regulation, which is a violation of civil law or criminal law, which affects PGS, shall be procedurally handled as a School disciplinary situation regardless of whether there is a prosecution under law.
+Disciplinary action at PGS will not be subject to challenge on the grounds that criminal charges involving the same incident have been dismissed or reduced.
+Finally, the implementation of School disciplinary authority does not protect the student from, nor does PGS necessarily consider it to be a substitution for civil process or criminal prosecution.

-Student organizations (e.g. clubs) formally approved by the School are subject to the same regulations as individual students.
+Student organizations (e.g. clubs) formally approved by PGS are subject to the same regulations as individual students.
 Cases will be considered if a significant number of students involved in the alleged offense belong to an organization, or if planning and leadership responsibility for an alleged offense came from student members of an organization.
-Sanctions for organization misconduct may include probation, withdrawal of official recognition or limitations on the use of facilities and privileges afforded by the School, as well as other appropriate sanctions as provided in this code.
-In general, the School, by its disciplinary authority, attempts to promote:
+Sanctions for organization misconduct may include probation, withdrawal of official recognition or limitations on the use of facilities and privileges afforded by PGS, as well as other appropriate sanctions as provided in this code.
+In general, PGS, by its disciplinary authority, attempts to promote:

-- 1. concern with matters that impinge upon academic achievement and standards, and the personal integrity of students; - 2. protection of property; - 3. interest in the mental and physical health and safety of members of its community; - 4. concern for preserving the peace, for ensuring orderly procedures, and for maintaining student morale; - 5. responsibility for character development, for maintaining standards of decency and good taste, and for providing an appropriate moral climate on the campus; and - 6. protection of its good relations with the surrounding larger community.
+- 1. concern with matters that impinge upon academic achievement and standards, and the personal integrity of students; - 2. protection of property; - interest in the mental and physical health and safety of members of its community; - 4. concern for preserving the peace, for ensuring orderly procedures, and for maintaining student morale; - 5. responsibility for character development, for maintaining standards of decency and good taste, and for providing an appropriate moral climate on the campus; and - 6. protection of its good relations with the surrounding larger community.